 Section 10: Engage & Equip

-My mission is to spread the Christian Gospel by demonstrating that sound reason and scientific research—including the very latest discoveries—consistently support, rather than erode, confidence in the truth of the Bible and faith in the personal, transcendent God revealed in both Scripture and nature (Belgic Confession, Article 2, The Means by Which We Know God)
+My mission is to spread the Christian Gospel by demonstrating that sound reason and scientific research—including the very latest discoveries—consistently support, rather than erode, confidence in the truth of the Bible and faith in the personal, transcendent God who has revealed himself through Scripture and nature (Belgic Confession, Article 2, The Means by Which We Know God)

-Apologetics for the sake of evangelism—because history awaits completion of the commission Christ charged his followers to fulfill.
+Section 12: Apologetics for the sake of evangelism—because history awaits completion of the commission Christ charged his followers to fulfill (Matthew 28:16-20).

-Constructive integration of God’s revelation (in Scripture and nature)—because truth will always be consistent, wherever it’s found.
+Section 13: Constructive integration of God’s revelation (in Scripture and nature)—because truth will always be consistent, wherever it’s found.
+(Belgic Confession, Article 2,

-Commitment to application––because intellectual engagement should lead to effective evangelism, not merely to winning arguments.
+Section 14: Commitment to application—because intellectual engagement should lead to effective evangelism, not merely to winning arguments.

 Section 15: Ongoing development of a testable creation model—because the world needs a positive, growing case for faith in a caring Creator.

 Section 16: Readiness to give reasons (1 Peter 3:15a)—because people have questions and doubts that deserve reasonable, well-researched responses.

 Section 17: Communication of those reasons with gentleness, respect, and a clear conscience (1 Peter 3:15b)—because people observe attitude and demeanor as much as they listen to words.